 Another interesting option is to return to Bangkok by sailing the Chao Phraya River while enjoying a buffet lunch and the scenery.

-Can you combine with other destinations?
+Can it be combined with other destinations?

 It is best to spend at least one full day in Ayutthaya, nonetheless, if not possible it can be combined with the Damnoen Saduak floating market and the Mae Klong train market.